mentainha/m3o/README.md

 ## Development

-This project is VC funded with a combination of open source development and management provided by the Micro team.
+This project is VC funded with a combination of open source development and platform management provided by the Micro team.

 ## Publish APIs